OutSystems/docs-product/src/setup-maintain/setup/system-requirements.md

 * Oracle 18c (Standard Edition or Enterprise Edition), since Platform Server 11 – Release Oct.2019 CP2
 * Oracle 12c (12.1 or 12.2, Standard Edition or Enterprise Edition)

-<sup>1</sup> Developer and Express editions of Microsoft SQL Server (any version) are not supported.
+<sup>1</sup> Developer and Express editions of Microsoft SQL Server (any version) aren't supported.

 Future revisions of OutSystems may require the installation of an update within the major versions mentioned in the previous list.

-Apart from standard Oracle Database setups, OutSystems Platform 8.0 and onwards works with [Oracle Exadata Database Machines](http://www.oracle.com/us/products/database/exadata/overview/index.html) running with Oracle Linux 5.5 or higher.
+Apart from standard Oracle Database setups, OutSystems platform 8.0 and onwards works with [Oracle Exadata Database Machines](http://www.oracle.com/us/products/database/exadata/overview/index.html) running with Oracle Linux 5.5 or higher.

 ### Additional software requirements